04th September 2019

 Advertise your need for volunteers across the website, wherever you can.
 Call To Action (CTA) links such as “find out more about volunteering here” or “get in touch with us” are really effective.
 Our websites already come with some set CTAs to help you know where to use them to your advantage.

 We recommend having a dedicated page to adult volunteers or recruitment.
 Offer a space where users can find out more about what helpers and leaders do exactly.
-This can help with false assumptions, and show potential helpers that it’s actually a lot of fun to volunteer and be a part of Scouting or Girlguiding!
+This can help with false assumptions, and show potential helpers that it’s actually a lot of fun to volunteer and be a part of Scouting!